 Eight Diet Trends that Drive Dietitians Bonkers

+Diet culture is so incredibly pervasive.
 We are constantly bombarded by countless diet trends and nutrition messages on staying healthy and lean; however many are so wacky that they drive dietitians like me up the flaming wall.
-Here are just a few:
+Here are just a few.

 For those people with a genuine food intolerance or an allergy, then excluding gluten, dairy, wheat etc. from your diet is a good thing.
 For everyone else who claims the health benefits of going (insert food group here) free, simply ditch the junk food, eat a balanced diet and notice how well you’ll feel.
 And if you really want to free your diet from something harmful, free it from pseudoscience peddled by so-called experts.